-- Used in public reporting and payment - pass (sufficient evidence) - No concerns - Evidence applies and new evidence was presented to support continue need for the measure - I am not aware of any new studies/information that changes the evidence base for this measure - The evidence provided supports this outcome measure.
-I am not aware of any new information related to this measure - Evidence relating to readmission within 30 days after acute care admission hinges on both preexisting patient risk factors as well as events that occurred during initial hospitalization.
-Balancing the added effects of these two risk profiles is the essence of this quality metric.
+- Used in public reporting and payment - pass (sufficient evidence) - No concerns - Developer provided continued evidence for the ongoing need for this measure - I am not aware of any new studies/information that changes the evidence base for this measure - The evidence provided supports this outcome measure.
+I am not aware of any new information related to this measure - Causes of readmission are complex and multifactorial.
+Many hospitals have processes in place to 'adjust' their readmission rates (e.g. 'skilled nursing units', prolonged hospitalization to avoid readmits, etc.).
+I have concerns about the evidence to support this measure.